DeSantis plays up his personal side and swipes at Trump in campaign blitz across Iowa

 In a further indirect swipe at Trump's continued influence over the national GOP, DeSantis said in reference to the bipartisan deal to raise the nation's borrowing limit, "We should have 55 Republican senators right now, if we had played our cards right over the last few years, so we can't make excuses."

-He didn't answer audience questions from the podium but worked the crowd afterward, chatting individually with attendees and shaking hands.
+Afterward, he worked the crowd, chatting individually with attendees and shaking hands.

+Geno Foral, 29, of Council Bluffs said he felt like most of DeSantis' speech was prepared in advance to appeal to Iowa voters with emphasis on his family.
+But he said the governor has also delivered for Florida.

+“It can’t all be scripted because there’s results in his leadership," said Foral who also said he didn't think DeSantis had the same charm as Trump.
+“If it was just words, then he wouldn’t be able to fall back on his track record.”

-DeSantis has subsequent Wednesday stops in Pella and Cedar Rapids as he barnstorms the state where caucuses kick off the Republican presidential primary voting.
-He then heads to New Hampshire on Thursday and South Carolina on Friday — two other states that vote early on the GOP primary calendar and where face-to-face interactions with voters are important.
+DeSantis has subsequent Wednesday stops in Pella and Cedar Rapids as he barnstorms the state that goes first in the Republican primary.
+He then heads to New Hampshire on Thursday and South Carolina on Friday — two other locales that vote early on the party's primary calendar and where face-to-face interactions with voters are important.

 The governor launched his campaign with a glitch-filled online kickoff last week and held his first official Iowa event Tuesday night before an energetic crowd of roughly 500 gathered inside a suburban Des Moines church.
 Speaking to reporters afterward, he pushed back against the former president in a way he had not before on the national stage.